ethandjay/girabot/README.md

 # girabot
-Compiles all lyrics from a given artist into a text document, generates Markov text from the file, and tweets it
+Compiles all lyrics from given artist(s) into a single text document, generates Markov text from the file, and tweets it

 **Arguments for girabot.py [*arg1 (optional)*] [*arg2 (optional assuming arg1=[filename])*]:**
 * arg1